eighty20results/e20r-sequences/README.txt

 = 2.1.5 =
 * Fix: Would sometimes fail to load default settings for new sequences
-* Fix: Correctly manage global $post data while processing shortcode.
+* Fix: Correctly manage global $post data while processing shortcode
-* Fix: Returned incorrect data for empty post lists when calculating the most recent post for the member.
+* Fix: Returned incorrect data for empty post lists when calculating the most recent post for the member
-* Fix: Typo in return value when finding most recent post for certain members.
+* Fix: Typo in return value when finding most recent post for certain members
-* Fix: Incorrect handling of post_type variable while saving settings.
+* Fix: Incorrect handling of post_type variable while saving settings
 * Fix: Would let user activate plugin even if Paid Memberships Pro was not present on system
 * Fix: noConflict() mode for pmpro-sequences.js
+* Fix: Sequence would not be updated if user specified a delay value of 0 for a post/page
+* Fix: Paid Memberships Pro phpmailer action would sometimes trigger error for email messages not related to PMPro Sequence
 * Nit: Remove commented out code from pmpro-sequences-admin.js
 * Nit: Remove inline php for disabled settings